 - Tripping or falling

-There’s no cure, but your doctor will may give you medicines for pain.
+There’s no cure, but your doctor may give you medicines for pain.
 She’ll also suggest physical and occupational therapy to help you learn to use any affected limbs.
 Exercise can help you build stamina and keep muscles strong.
 Over time, you may need braces and splints for weak joints.

 Guillain-Barre Syndrome (GBS)